Post

 bundle exec jekyll s

-Create a custom Jekyll markdown tag
+Create a custom Jekyll Markdown Tag

 To create a custom tag in Jekyll where the value is set through the front matter of a post or page, you can modify the render method of the custom tag to access the front matter variables.
 Here’s how: